 The Management of the Association shall be vested in the Executive.

-The Executive shall be comprised of a President, Vice President/Executive Officer (combined role), Treasurer and up to six Executive Members all of whom shall be Members of the Association.
+The Executive shall be comprised of a President, Vice President, Treasurer and up to six Executive Members all of whom shall be Members of the Association.

 The Executive shall have the power to appoint such officers as are required to carry out the objectives of the Association, including a Public Officer as required by section 56 of the Association Incorporation Act 1985, and may delegate any of its powers to such officers.